tdobrovolskij/sanguinews/README.md

 HISTORY
 =======
+* 0.32 - Multiple files can be specified.
 * 0.30 - Nzb files can now be generated.
 * 0.22 - Less verbosity in normal mode.
 More helpful help.
 * 0.20 - Directories can be uploaded as well.